rohidasrathod/PowerApps/Interview Prep.md

 # Power Platform Developer Interview Preparation Guide

 ## 📌 Overview
-This guide covers all essential topics for preparing for a **Power Platform Developer** interview with **3-4 years of experience**.
+This guide covers all essential topics for preparing for a **Power Platform Developer** interview with **experience**.
 It includes **technical concepts, scenario-based problem-solving, and behavioral questions**.

 ---